ionzero/vouchsafe/vouchsafe-specification.md

 All Vouchsafe tokens:

-* MUST be signed using a supported public-key algorithm (e.g., Ed25519).
+* MUST be signed using an Ed25519 public-key.
 * MUST include a defined set of claims used for validation and trust graph construction.
 * MUST include a `kind` claim with the exact value `"vch"`.